-Bigfoot, also known as Sasquatch, is a giant ape-like creature that is said to roam the Pacific Northwest.
-There is scant physical evidence that such creatures exist, but Bigfoot buffs are convinced that they do, and that science will soon prove it.
+Bigfoot, also known as Sasquatch, is a giant ape-like cryptid (or species rumored to exist) that some people believe roams North America.
+There is scant physical evidence that any such creatures exist, but Bigfoot buffs are convinced they do, and that science will prove it.

 Elusive hard evidence

-In his book "Big Footprints," veteran researcher Grover Krantz (Johnson Books, 1992) discussed alleged Bigfoot hair, feces, skin scrapings and blood: "The usual fate of these items is that they either receive no scientific study, or else the documentation of that study is either lost or unobtainable.
-In most cases where competent analyses have been made, the material turned out to be bogus or else no determination could be made."
+In his book "Big Footprints" (Johnson Books, 1992), veteran researcher Grover Krantz discussed alleged Bigfoot hair, feces, skin scrapings and blood.
+"The usual fate of these items is that they either receive no scientific study, or else the documentation of that study is either lost or unobtainable.
+In most cases where competent analyses have been made, the material turned out to be bogus or else no determination could be made," Krantz said.

-Hoaxers have further contaminated the problem of sorting fact from fiction.
+Bigfoot hoaxers have further complicated the problem of Sasquatch fact and fiction.
 Dozens of people have admitted faking Bigfoot prints, photographs, and nearly every other type of Bigfoot evidence.
-One man, Rant Mullens, revealed in 1982 that he and friends had carved giant Bigfoot tracks and used them to fake footprints for decades.
-Which are real?
-Which are fake?
-Often the Bigfoot experts themselves can't agree.
+A man named Rant Mullens revealed in 1982 that he and friends had carved giant Bigfoot feet and used them to fake footprints for decades.

 In 2008, two men from Georgia claimed to have a complete, frozen Bigfoot specimen that they found on a hike.
 Their Bigfoot turned out to be a gorilla costume, Reuters reported in 2008.
 Until better evidence comes along, old evidence will be rehashed and re-examined — and unless Bigfoot is proven to be alive, the search will continue.